 Another part of international travel is safety.
 When you traverse an airport, do you feel safe enough to relax and enjoy your time, or is your body in fight or flight mode, scanning for an emergency?

 Along with its high passenger satisfaction in dining, Tokyo yet again scored the highest for passengers’ feelings of safety.
-Of the 932 passengers surveyed, over 97 percent of travelers felt safe while waiting during a layover, followed by American hubs Orlando, Charlotte, and Denver.
+Of the 932 passengers surveyed, over 97 percent of travellers felt safe while waiting during a layover, followed by American hubs Orlando, Charlotte, and Denver.

-SkyTrax named Tokyo No.1 in 2018 for the world’s best airport security screenings, which could contribute to how safe travelers feel here.
+SkyTrax named Tokyo No.1 in 2018 for the world’s best airport security screenings, which could contribute to how safe travellers feel here.
 Centrair Nagoya and Copenhagen were listed at the second and third spots, respectively.
 Despite its high-security measures, though, Tokyo’s Narita International had its share of incidents in 2018 such as a bomb scare in September that closed one of its two runways for close to three hours.

 Top Terminal Pastimes

 Whether you have two hours or six to hang around the airport, you may want to grab a bite to eat, catch up on work, make a phone call, or do some shopping.
-By far, the top layover activity was eating, so choosing an airport with great food options is a benefit for most travelers.
+By far, the top layover activity was eating, so choosing an airport with great food options is a benefit for most travellers.

-However, U.K. and American respondents differed in their preferred activities.
+However, the U.K. and American respondents differed in their preferred activities.
 Brits were more likely to use that time to nap, see the surrounding city, and lighten their wallets with some duty-free shopping.
 Americans were more likely to stay busy working on a computer or talking on the phone.

-Nearly 30 percent of the travelers surveyed said that if they had the option, they’d choose to use their layover time exploring the surrounding city.
+Nearly 30 percent of the travellers surveyed said that if they had the option, they’d choose to use their layover time exploring the surrounding city.
 If you’re lucky enough to have a stopover at Dubai International, you’re just 20 minutes away from the world’s tallest building, the Burj Khalifa.